UnrealSolutionsLtd/sentry-unreal-crash-video/README.md

 </p>
 <p align="center">

-Sentry SDK for Unreal Engine
+Sentry SDK for Unreal Engine + Crash Video Recording
 ===========

-This project is an SDK for Unreal Engine that wraps different Sentry's SDKs for both desktop and mobile.
-Also, it [has a stable support for the Unreal Engine crash reporter](https://docs.sentry.io/platforms/unreal/setup-crashreport/).
+This project showcases how to use both Sentry and [Runtime Video Recorder](https://unrealsolutions.com/) to capture a game video before the crash happens.

 ## Downloads

+Download Runtime Video Recorder [here](https://unrealsolutions.com/).

-The SDK can be downloaded from the [Releases] page, which also lists the changelog of every version, or from the [UE Marketplace] page via Epic Games launcher.
+The Sentry SDK can be downloaded from the [Releases] page, which also lists the changelog of every version, or from the [UE Marketplace] page via Epic Games launcher.

 [releases]: https://github.com/getsentry/sentry-unreal/releases